dremio/dremio-diagnostic-collector/README.md

 Flags:
   -z, --archive-size-limit-mb int   maximum size in MB for each archive file before splitting into multiple files (default 256)
       --collect string              type of collection: 'light'- 2 days of logs (no top or jfr). 'standard' - includes jfr, top, 7 days of logs and 30 days of queries.json logs. 'standard+jstack' - all of 'standard' plus jstack. 'health-check' - all of 'standard' + WLM, KV Store Report, 10,000 Job Profiles, 'waf' same as light, then 3 days of logs and queries.json, with 25,000 job profiles (default "light")
-  -x, --context string              K8S ONLY: context to use for kubernetes pods -c, --coordinator string          SSH ONLY: set a list of ip addresses separated by commas
-      --ddc-yaml string             location of ddc.yaml that will be transferred to remote nodes for collection configuration (default "/Users/mc/Support/dremio-diagnostic-collector/bin/ddc.yaml")
+      --collection-threads int      number of threads to collect from nodes simultaneously (0 = unlimited) -x, --context string              K8S ONLY: context to use for kubernetes pods -c, --coordinator string          SSH ONLY: set a list of ip addresses separated by commas --ddc-yaml string             location of ddc.yaml that will be transferred to remote nodes for collection configuration (default "/Users/mc/Support/dremio-diagnostic-collector/bin/ddc.yaml")